Azure/azure-policy/README.md

 May 2020: Microsoft.DocumentDB/databaseAccounts/ipRangeFilter updated from a string property to an array.
 Please re-author your custom definitions to support the property as an array.
 July 2020: The alias Microsoft.Sql/servers/securityAlertPolicies/emailAddresses[] and related policies were deprecated.

-### Tag Contributor Role

-Current limitation causes errors using the Tag Contributor role with Tag related policies.
-We are aware of this issue and are working to resolve this.
-(ETA: End of calendar year).
-If assigning Tag Contributor role to managed identities handling remediation tasks on "Modify" effect policies, please assign Contributor role to the managed identity.

-### Subscription tagging support

-Subscription tagging is not yet supported using "Append" or "Modify" policies.
-Details on subscription tagging without using Azure Policy can be found [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources).

 *This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.*